Skip to content

 Facets

 Facets must be created on a context before they can be used.
-Creating facets has several steps:
+Creating facets consists of the following steps:

 1. Ingest products with attributes